isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-content-snippet.md

      >[!NOTE]
      >
      > If your administrator has configured customized templates, then you’re also shown those templates in the drop-down list (based on the template path configurations done by your administrator).
+     >
+     >You can also use Velocity tools in the templates.
+Learn more about how to [use Velocity tools](#use-velocity-tools).

 1. Click **Fetch** to fetch the data from the data source and apply the template on the data that results from the SQL query.